Galal-Abdelaziz/pands-project/README.md

     * Setosa has the smallest petals, forming a tight cluster.
     * Versicolor and Virginica overlap more, but their petal dimensions still allow separation.

+* Relationships:

+    * Strong correlations exist between petal length and width, as well as sepal length and width, aiding in species classification.

-* Correlation:
+* Outlier Detection:

-    * There is a strong correlation between petal length and petal width for each species.
+    * Some outliers are present, potentially indicating unique or anomalous specimens within the dataset.

 ***